 What causes Reye's Syndrome?

-The cause is unknown; but a number of studies suggest a link between the development of Reye’s syndrome and the use of aspirin to treat the viral illness which precedes it.
-These studies do not prove that aspirin causes Reye’s syndrome but may aggravate it.
-Other chemical substances including insecticides and emulsifiers have also been implicated but the evidence that these are involved is controversial.
+The cause is unknown; but a number of studies suggest a link between the development of Reye's syndrome and the use of aspirin to treat the viral Infection which precedes it.
+These studies did not prove that aspirin is the only cause of Reye's syndrome but showed that it can precipitate it in the presence of other factors such as a viral infection and possibly some innate susceptibility.

 Because there are alternatives, there is no need to use aspirin for feverish illnesses in childhood.
 Since 1986, aspirin preparations have been labelled with differing warnings.
 The latest advice from the Medicines and Healthcare products Regulatory Agency (MHRA) which came into force on 1st October 2003, requires all aspirin products to carry a warning that children under 16 should not take aspirin unless on the advice of a doctor.
 The warning that appears on the Carton/Label and Patient Information Leaflet is as follows.